Beside the Mountain

 Healthy Banana Muffins with Applesauce

-These fluffy muffins are especially a hit for toddlers and kiddos!
+These fluffy banana muffins are especially a hit for toddlers and kiddos!
 Add chocolate chips or nuts for extra fun!
+I like sending these muffins in the school lunchbox.

 Flaylay image of banana cinnamon muffins on platter with jar of honey.